 It seems likely that had Marcello been the driver behind the JFK assassination, RFK would have been assassinated much sooner.
 He hated RFK too much to allow him to remain untouched for long.
 That he was not assassinated until it was clear he intended to run for President argues he was not killed because of a grudge.
 He was powerless as Attorney General under Johnson and as Senator, but he was a threat as POTUS.
 Several entities considered him a threat in addition to Marcello, not the least of which was the CIA.

 Marcello may or may not have been involved in the JFK assassination, but the way RFK was assassinated argues for CIA involvement in both operations.

-RFK had just won the California Primary, and was a shoe-in for the Democratic nomination.
+RFK had just won the California Primary and was a shoo-in for the Democratic nomination.

 RFK had announced an intention to investigate his brother's murder once elected.

 The official autopsy says that RFK was shot in the right rear of his head from a distance of 1 to 2 inches.
 His purported assassin was several feet in front of him.

 The autopsy was not presented in Sirhan Sirhan's trial.
 His defense only presented a psychologist who attested in favor of his insanity defense.